UNDP-Accelerator-Labs/Financial-inclusion-toolkit/3_Save/ssd.md

 # Digitizing community savings groups

 **What it does**.
 It supports groups of people engaged in community saving in moving from physical cash to digital mobile money.
 In community saving, digitization offers advantages in terms of transparency, security, and financial inclusion.
-In South Sudan the most common form if community saving is called _sanduk_, which means "box".
+In South Sudan, the most common form of community saving is called _sanduk_, which means "box".
 We use this term throughout the description of this tool.

 **Value proposition for the government/other partner**.
 Digitizing sanduks makes cash available to members to borrow during emergencies.
 It allows members to save and borrow money easily, and track transactions and savings to build a financial profile that enables them to secure bank loans.
 Additionally, this process will enable any entity seeking to improve the operational efficiency and safety of analog savings group processes, to digitize them and provide records of financial transactions that banks and other formal institutions can use to extend financial services.
 Finally, a private sector company can use this process as a form of R&D to develop a financial services product to serve excluded rural communities.
 Or civil society organizations may utilize the training component to provide women in informal business with basic business and digital literacy skills.
 All this means increased access to financial services, and therefore (directly), a boost to financial inclusion and (indirectly) a boost to business growth.